 - examine the LLEN model of network and partnership support and consider this in light of other theoretical and existing network and partnership models

 - identify the key contribution of youth transition network and partnership approaches in supporting outcomes for young people in Victoria, including those most at risk.

 The review included evidence gathering and analysis focusing on two elements:

 - models of network and partnership support and options for future reform

 - an extensive, state wide consultation process with LLENs and key stakeholders.

-For more information see the executive summary of the Review of the Local Learning and Employment Network (LLEN) Model of Network and Partnership Support (pdf - 182.89kb)
+For more information, see: Review of the Local Learning and Employment Network (LLEN) Model of Network and Partnership Support (pdf - 182.89kb)

 Over time, there have been significant policy changes that have impacted on accountabilities for and services to support young people in Victoria.